SabinaVolkova/amsterdam_airbnb/README.md

 - **Calendar data** — availability and prices for each listing over the next 1.5 years.
 - **Reviews data** — textual reviews written by guests.

-These datasets can be found on [Inside Airbnb website] (https://insideairbnb.com/get-the-data/).
+These datasets can be found on [Inside Airbnb website](https://insideairbnb.com/get-the-data/).

 ## Project Objectives
 In this project I performed a descriptive and exploratory data analysis to answer the following questions: